yashwanth-reddy909/Parallel_BFS/README.md

 # Parallel_BFS

-Finding the depth for a randomized graph of specified size in Work Efficient way
+Finding the depth (from node 0) for a randomized graph of specified size in Work Efficient way